Tuesday, 22 December 2020

 Rage – anger

-Tickled – teased, pinched to make fun
+Tickled – teased, poked to make fun

 Percival – a knight in King Arthur’s army